-Table 1-4 lists the hardware requirements for SF Sybase CE.
+Table 1-1 lists the hardware requirements for SF Sybase CE.

-ltem Description SF Sybase CE systems Two to four systems with two or more CPUs.
+Table 1-1 e 1-1 Hardware requirements for basic clusters Item Description SF Sybase CE systems Two to four systems with two or more CPUs.
 For details on the additional requirements for Sybase ASE CE, see the Sybase ASE CE documentation.
 DVD drive A DVD drive on one of the nodes in the cluster.
 Disk space You can evaluate your systems for available disk space by running the product installation program.
-Navigate to the product directory on the product disc and run the following command: ./installsfsybasece -precheck node_name You can also use the Veritas Web-based installation program to determine the available disk space.
-For details on the additional space that is required for Sybase ASE CE, see the Sybase ASE CE documentation.
+Navigate to the product directory on the product disc and run the following command: ./installsfsybasece -precheck node_name For details on the additional space that is required for Sybase ASE CE, see the Sybase ASE CE documentation.
 RAM Each SF Sybase CE system requires at least 2 GB.
 Network Two or more private links and one public link.
 Links must be 100BaseT or gigabit Ethernet directly linking each node to the other node to form a private network that handles direct inter-system communication.
 These links must be of the same type; you cannot mix 100BaseT and gigabit.
 Symantec recommends gigabit Ethernet using enterprise-class switches for the private links.
 You can also configure aggregated interfaces.
-Fiber Channel or SCSI host bus adapters At least one additional SCSI or Fibre Channel Host Bus Adapter per system for shared data disks.
+Fiber Channel or SCSI host bus At least one additional SCSI or Fibre Channel Host Bus Adapter per system for shared data disks.